hotasbooks/hotasbooks/book-summary/have-you-met-tony.md

 Now, I've gone back to one of my earlier choose your own romances, The Question Is and given piano player Tony the short but not sweet romance you asked for.

 Don't want to read it now?
 No problems, [download it for free](https://dl.bookfunnel.com/qjj6ee22vx "Have You Met ...
-Tony") and get a bonus sneak peak from Protect Her.
+Tony") and get a bonus sneak peek from Protect Her.

 Enjoy!